anvilproject/anvil-portal/content/learn/data-submitters/set-up-a-data-model.md

 Data submitters will submit data and metadata from the Biospecimen, Clinical, and Data File nodes in spreadsheet-like files that will be displayed in the data workspace as integrated tables.
 Each row is a distinct “entity” and each column is a different property (type of data).

+A data model consists of these components:
+- **Entities:** the primary object the table contains with a unique key (i.e. a “subject” entity for phenotypic data or “sample” entity for genomic data).
+Each row in the table is a distinct entity identified by an ID key.
+- **Attributes/properties:** the columns in a database table (i.e. phenotypic data like demographic or lab results or genomic data metadata like  )
+- **Associations:** the unique identifiers that link data between tables (i.e.  a `subject_id` column in the sample table that links samples with the subject)

 ### Data Model Requirements
 Please read the descriptions below carefully, and reach out to your AnVIL team contact with any questions.
 These requirements below help ensure AnVIL datasets are not only useful to the researchers who created them but enable others to analyze data collectively across studies.

+Start by thinking of what data you have and how you have already organized it.
+Note that to accommodate the most data, AnVIL data models allow as many attribute columns as you need.
+The requirements help structure all AnVIL data similarly, and make it compatible with analysis in the AnVIL Terra platform.

 ### Required Tables for All Studies (csv, tsv, txt, json format)
 All studies must submit the following tables (scroll down for details and template tables):